nhatthaiquang-agilityio/spring-feign-kubernetes/README.md

-# Spring Cloud: FeignClient and Fabric8io Kubernetes lib
+# Spring Cloud Kubernetes: FeignClient and Ribbon discovery in Kubernetes
 Providing client-side load balancing for a microservice application using Netflix Ribbon and Netflix Feign as well.
 Fabric Kubernetes lib will find services(Not config list of servers) Using Ribbon discovery in Kubernetes `spring-cloud-starter-kubernetes-netflix`